Justus von Liebig: Transforming chemistry education

 Liebig and several associates proposed to create an institute for pharmacy and manufacturing within the university.
 The Senate, however, uncompromisingly rejected their idea, stating that training "apothecaries, soapmakers, beer-brewers, dyers and vinegar-distillers" was not the university's task.
 As of 17 December 1825, they ruled that any such institution would have to be a private venture.
-This decision actually worked to Liebig's advantage.
-As an independent venture, he could ignore university rules and accept both matriculated and unmatriculated students.
-Liebig's institute was widely advertised in pharmaceutical journals, and opened in 1826.
+This decision worked to Liebig's advantage.
+As an independent venture, he could ignore university rules and accept matriculated and unmatriculated students.
+Liebig's institute was widely advertised in pharmaceutical journals and opened in 1826.
 Its classes in practical chemistry and laboratory procedures for chemical analysis were taught in addition to Liebig's formal courses at the university.

 From 1825 to 1835, the laboratory was housed in the guardroom of a disused barracks on the edge of town.
 The main laboratory space was about 38 m2 in size and included a small lecture room, a storage closet, and a main room with ovens and work tables.
 An open colonnade outside could be used for dangerous reactions.
 Liebig could work there with eight or nine students at a time.
-He lived in a cramped apartment on the floor above with his wife and children.
+He lived in a cramped apartment with his wife and children on the floor above.

 Liebig was one of the first chemists to organize a laboratory in its present form, engaging with students in empirical research on a large scale through a combination of research and teaching.
 His methods of organic analysis enabled him to direct the analytical work of many graduate students.
-Liebig's students were from many of the German states, as well as Britain and the United States, and they helped create an international reputation for their Doktorvater.
+Liebig's students were from many of the German states, as well as Britain and the United States.
+They helped create an international reputation for their Doktorvater.
 His laboratory became renowned as a model institution for the teaching of practical chemistry.
 It was also significant for its emphasis on applying discoveries in fundamental research to the development of specific chemical processes and products.

-In 1833, Liebig was able to convince chancellor Justin von Linde to include the institute within the university.
-In 1839, he obtained government funds to build a lecture theatre and two separate laboratories, designed by architect Paul Hofmann.
+In 1833, Liebig convinced chancellor Justin von Linde to include the institute within the university.
+In 1839, he obtained government funds to build a lecture theatre and two separate laboratories designed by architect Paul Hofmann.
 The new chemistry laboratory featured innovative glass-fronted fume cupboards and venting chimneys.
 By 1852, when he left Giessen for Munich, more than 700 students of chemistry and pharmacy had studied with Liebig.